 We know that this violence doesn't come out of the blue - it is rooted in a historical & cultural context of supremacy, power & control.
+Foundations of power imbalance formulate normalized attitudes & beliefs that escalate to degradation and then explicit violence.
 The continuum of violence above shows how these attitudes & beliefs at a cultural level allow for violence to occur - we must be active bystanders at all levels for true prevention.

 So... what do we do?